-Our self-assessment is adapted from the SCOFF Questionnaire.
+Our self-assessment is adapted from the SCOFF Questionnaire, which is a simple, five-question screening test.
 These questions are part of a standard assessment used by doctors to screen someone for their risk of an eating disorder.
 This isn’t a formal diagnosis.
 It’s a guide to help you understand if you, or someone you love, should speak with a doctor.

 To give yourself a self-assessment, read the questions and answer “true” or “false.”